vidrepar/circular-slider/readme.md

 npm i
 ```

- Express server just servers static files, so nothing special here.
+ Express serves static files on port 3333.
 To run it:

  ```
  cd circular-slider